Decoding 17 out of 30: Understanding Percentages and Their Significance

 Q: What is the difference between a fraction and a percentage?

 A: A fraction represents a part of a whole using a numerator and a denominator.
 A percentage expresses the same relationship as a fraction, but out of 100.
-For instance, 1/2 is equivalent to 50%.
+Take this case: 1/2 is equivalent to 50%.

 Q: How can I improve my understanding of percentages?